PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 require human translators to create or at least review translations as part of the multi-language report development process.

-While human translators are an essential part of the end-to-end process, it can take a long time to send out translation files to a translation team and then to wait for them to come back.
+While human translators are typically an essential part of the end-to-end process, it can take a long time to send out translation files to a translation team and then to wait for them to come back.
 With all the recent industry advances in Artificial Intelligence (AI), you also have the option to generate machine translations using a Web API that can be called directly from an external tool such as Translations Builder.
 If you initially generate machine translations for each secondary language you need to support, that will give you something to work with while waiting for a translation team to return their high-quality human translations.

 While machine translation are not always guaranteed to be high quality, they do provide value in the multi-language report development process.